CleanTalk/smf-antispam/readme.txt

 Also you can use CleanTalk app for iPhone/iPad to control anti-spam service on web-site or control comments, signups, contacts and orders.

 [b]Admin Settings[/b]
-Mod has admin settings on page Admin - Features and options - Configuration - Modification settings
+Mod has admin settings on page Admin - Features and options - Configuration - Modification settings - Antispam by CleanTalk

 [b]Compatibility Notes[/b]
 SMF 2.0 and up